pozzo-balbi/vestacp-ddns-update/README.md

 While it should work with version 0.9.8-24, nothing can be said about future versions.

 +++++++
-Updated version 0.2 to work with version 1.0 from VestaCP.
-Please note that this script should be updated to reflect changes in VestaCP how webpages are generated.
+Updated version 0.2 DOES NOT WORK WITH VERSION 1.0 from VestaCP.
+VestaCP changed the way webpages are generated.
 +++++++

 Please also take a look at https://github.com/ryanbrownell/DDNS-for-Vesta-CP if that is useful for you.